Primary Navigation Mobile

 How do you merge onto a major road using a slip road?

-When merging onto a slip road, it’s important to accelerate to match the speed of traffic on the motorway, ensuring the safety of yourself and other drivers.
+When merging from a slip road, it’s important to accelerate to match the speed of traffic on the motorway, ensuring your safety and that of other drivers.
 Remember it’s much easier to slow down to join traffic at the end of the slip road than it is to speed up.
-If you travel slower than the vehicles already on the major road, it can lead to braking and potentially create congestion, known as ‘jamiton’ where traffic slows down to around 12mph.
+If you’re going slower than the vehicles already on the road, you might cause them to brake suddenly, potentially creating congestion – known as ‘jamiton’ where traffic slows down to around 12mph.

-Utilise your vehicle’s mirrors to signal and check your blind spots, ensuring awareness of the road before joining.
-This is particularly crucial when navigating merging slip roads, as you’ll need to transition onto the inside lane of the main road.
+As you accelerate, look for a gap in the traffic aim for it – don’t forget to indicate.
+Use your car’s mirrors to signal and check your blind spots, ensuring awareness of the road before joining.
+That’s particularly crucial when navigating merging slip roads, as you’ll need to transition onto the inside lane of the main road.

-If you’re relatively new to driving, this might sound intimidating, and indeed, it can be daunting the first few times you attempt it.
-However, it’s an aspect of driving that becomes easier over time, and most motorists will recognise the presence of a slip road.
-They may either move to the right lane or slightly slow down (if safe to do so) to create space for traffic merging onto the main road.
+All of this might sound intimidating if you’re new to driving and it can certainly be daunting the first few times you attempt it.
+However, it’s an aspect of driving that becomes easier over time.
+Most motorists on the main carriageway will recognise the presence of a slip road and either move to the right or slightly slow down (if safe to do so) to create space for traffic merging onto the main road.

 What are the two types of slip roads?

-With the first type, as previously mentioned above, you will need to join the main road by moving across, changing lanes from the slip road.
-The second type operates slightly differently, you can remain on the slip road which then becomes the inside lane of the wider road you are joining.
+With the first type, as discussed above, you need to join the main road by moving across, changing lanes from the slip road.
+The second type operates slightly differently in that you remain in the lane the slip road became until the road markings indication you can move over.

 Slip roads for exiting a major roads